amirmasoudabdol/Bilbo/docs/design.md

 **Selection** and **Decision** policies follows each other’s in this order.
 In most cases, a decision should be make about the already selected outcome.
 For instance, as the researcher applies a QRP on an experiment, he uses a **Selection** policy to look for his preferred outcome, then, he needs to make a decision whether he is going to continue with the next QRP or he is already happy with the selection and find it satisfactory.
 The notion of satisfactory outcome will be decided by a **Decision** policy.
 As we will discuss later, we’ll be able to define various criteria (policies) for **selection** and **decision** processes.

-List of some of the Selection—Decision steps available is as follow:
+List of some of the Selection→Decision sequences available is as follow:

 - Initial **Selection Policy**
 - Will be Hacking **Decision Policy**